Rurouni Kenshin: The Final: Plot

 Oniwabanshu members Shinomori Aoshi and Makimachi Misao arrive to assist Kenshin, bringing Tomoe's diary.
-Saito and his troops are sent to a trap set by Cho Sawagejo, revealed to be working with the mafia.
+Saitō and his troops are sent to a trap set by Sawagejō Chō, revealed to be working with the mafia.
 Enishi's troops begin bombing various areas of Tokyo.
 During the attacks, Shinomori is wounded while Kenshin defeats the man responsible for the Akabeko restaurant attack.
 Meanwhile, Enishi beats up Sanosuke and kidnaps Kaoru.
 However, he is unable to kill her, as she reminds him of his sister and his trauma.

 Kenshin prepares to face Enishi and redeem himself for Tomoe's death.
-As he struggles in his fight against the mafia, Misao and Saito appear with the police to help him.
+As he struggles in his fight against the mafia, Misao and Saitō appear with the police to help him.
 In Enishi's mansion, Kenshin encounters Wu Heishin and his guards.
-His former enemy Seta Sojiro appears, revealing that from Kenshin's words, he was able to move on from his past.
+His former enemy Seta Sōjirō appears, revealing that from Kenshin's words, he was able to move on from his past.
 He helps Kenshin, enabling him to move forward to find Enishi.
 The two battle until Kenshin lets Enishi stab him, apologizing to his broken rival.
 Heishin shoots Kenshin but Kaoru intervenes.
 Enishi protects her, taking a bullet, and beats Heishin until Kenshin stops him, thanking him for protecting Kaoru.

 In the aftermath, Enishi is arrested.
 Kaoru sends him Tomoe's diary; upon reading it, he breaks down, finally understanding his sister's final resolve: to stop Kenshin from killing at the cost of her own life.
 Kenshin and Kaoru visit Tomoe's grave, where Kenshin thanks Tomoe, apologizes, and says goodbye to her, ready to move on in his life.